Tips & tricks

 ShortKeeper’s folder can be moved.
 But AFTER moving it, it is important to update the desktop and startup shortcuts (if any).
 To do so, in the Options tab, just uncheck and check the options again.
 This will delete the old file shortcuts and create new ones.

-It is easy to remove ShortKeeper from your computer, but first don’t forget to uncheck the three options “Start AutoHotkey at Windows start-up”, “Desktop shortcut for AutoHotkey” and “Desktop shortcut for ShortKeeper” (if checked).
+It is easy to remove/uninstall ShortKeeper from your computer (you just need to delete the folder where it was installed), but first don’t forget to uncheck the three options “Start AutoHotkey automatically at Windows start-up”, “Create a desktop shortcut for AutoHotkey” and “Create a desktop shortcut for ShortKeeper” (if checked).
 This will remove the file shortcuts.

 When editing a shortcut, pressing F1 on the keyboard will show the AutoHotkey generated code for the selected shortcut.